evmeshuris/galactic-age-calculator/README.md

 * Clone the copied repository to your computer
 * Open the cloned directory named "galactic-age"
 * Open __test__/test.js file
-* Run npm run test in Terminal
+* Run npm install; npm run start; npm run test in Terminal to see tests

 ## Known Bugs